-This E320 Coupe is now in the UK, registered and ready to go.
+Now in the UK, registered and ready to go.
 Viewing (inclusive of underside over a lift) and test-drive of this E320 Coupe is possible by appointment.

-Price: £19,795. includes fulll UK registration, new MOT & warranty.
 Contact us for further details of how to reserve this unique example.
 Viewing is welcome by appointment.